Community Health Workers

 Ø Organizational Skills

-Community Health Workers Training, tentatively scheduled for April 29th through Friday, May 24th, 2013.
-This training opportunity would require participants to commit to four weeks of training, at 30 hours a week, from Monday to Friday, 9am-3pm.
+Community Health Workers Training requires participants to commit to five weeks of training, at 30 hours a week, from Monday to Friday, 9am-3pm.